dbsc/atwood-machine/README.md

 </div>
 <br>

-The Lagrangian theory will tell us that we have the following system describes the motion of system
+The Lagrangian theory tells us that the system of equations

 <div align="center">
   <img src="./tex/lagrangian_system_white.svg" width="147.6">
 </div>
 <br>

+describes the motion of all the particles in the system.

 Computing the partial derivatives, we arrive at the following system of differential equations